UP Fighting Maroons: June 20, 2015, leaked proposal

 Prior to the July release of the new logos, one of the proposals for a new logo for the UP Fighting Maroons were unofficially released on June 15.
 The logo released on June 15 features a warrior holding a shield with the inscription "UP" in baybayin on his left hands aiming to throw a spear with his right hand.

-UP alumnus and Supreme Court Spokesman Atty.
-Theodore Te, criticized the logo and remarked that "There is a reason why there is an Oblation in every UP campus.
+The new logo was negatively received by the UP community.
+UP alumnus and Supreme Court spokesman Atty.
+Theodore Te criticized the logo and remarked that "There is a reason why there is an Oblation in every UP campus.
 And so many clenched fists too.
-That is the spirit behind the oblation: service and sacrifice; the giving of self.
+That is the spirit behind the Oblation: service and sacrifice; the giving of self.
 It is the same spirit that moves every UP student and alum to raise a fist or offer a hand and not see any contradiction."
-Jojo Robles of The Standard another UP alumnus, agreed with Te's comments and implied that the logo violated trademark of a vinegar manufacturer which he didn't name and called on the manufacturer to sue the designers.
-The new logo was negatively received by UP netizens.
+Jojo Robles, a columnist at The Standard and another UP alumnus, agreed with Te's comments and implied that the logo violated the trademark of a vinegar manufacturer and called on the manufacturer to sue the designers.

 The university clarified that the logo is still to be revised and the final version of the logo was released a month later on June 20, 2015.

 Championships

 The following table shows the number of championships in the UAAP (and also the NCAA).
-It can be noted that UP has titles in all but two (beach volleyball and 3x3) of the disciplines in the UAAP program and the University boasts of successful swimming and athletics programs, with 34 and 24 titles apiece in the league (37 for swimming and 30 for athletics, if one includes NCAA).
-UP also holds the most titles in badminton (14) in the UAAP.
+It can be noted that UP has titles in all but two (beach volleyball and 3x3) of the disciplines in the UAAP program.
+The University boasts successful swimming and athletics programs, with 35 and 25 titles apiece in the league (38 for swimming and 31 for athletics, if one includes NCAA).
+UP also holds the most titles in badminton (15) in the UAAP.

 UAAP

 Note: Poomsae is a coed event.
-Most number of championships in each division is in italics.
+The most championships in each division are in italics.